tanush-r/SmartHRM/frd.md

 -   **Resume Extractor**: A script which will automatically pull resumes from the HR email/cloud storage and upload it to the resume repository.

+- **Resume Ranker**:  A ranking system which returns the top matched resumes from the job description based on the features from Resume Extractor

 -   **Smart Screener:** The user interface that facilitates interaction with the HR Engine.
 Users can input instructions, select documents